-Once you’ve done your preparation you can follow a simple 8 point process to develop your customer journey maps:
+Once you’ve done your preparation, you can follow a simple 8-point process to develop your customer journey maps:

 - Review Organization Objectives – what are your goals for this mapping exercise?
 What organizational needs do you intend to meet?

 - Create an Empathy Map.
-An empathy map examines how the customer feels during each interaction – you want to concentrate on how the customer feels and thinks as well as what they will say, do, hear, etc. in any given situation.
+An empathy map examines how the customer feels during each interaction – you want to concentrate on how the customer feels and thinks as well as what he/she will say, do, hear, etc. in any given situation.

 - Iterate and produce.
-Then take your sketches and make them into something useful, keep refining the content and then produce something that is visually appealing and useful to stakeholders, team members, etc. Don’t be afraid to rope in a graphic designer at this stage if you’re not good at making things look awesome.
+Then, take your sketches and make them into something useful; keep refining the content and then produce something that is visually appealing and useful to stakeholders, team members, etc. Don’t be afraid to rope in a graphic designer at this stage if you’re not good at making things look awesome.

 A complete customer journey map by adaptive path for the experience of interacting with railway networks.